On the Reliability of Cue Conflict and Beyond: Experiments

-\textbf{How ViT design influences cue utilization.} The ViT architecture is inherently designed to capture broad, global context through its patch-wise self-attention \cite{dosovitskiy2020image}, but struggles to effectively encode local features \cite{yuan2021tokens, peng2021conformer, wu2021cvt}.
-Subsequent designs like Swin and CMT address this by improving local-to-global feature aggregation: Swin via self-attention in progressively shifted windows, and CMT by combining local convolutional extraction with global self-attention.
-We investigate how this local-to-global understanding affects model behavior by analyzing shape and texture utilization using our benchmark and sensitivity metric.
-As shown in \Fref{fig:figure9}c, Swin and CMT exhibit higher shape sensitivity than ViT, indicating that improved local feature aggregation enhances shape perception (consistent with \citet{shi2023visualization} for Swin).
-In contrast, \Fref{fig:figure8}b shows that the \cue dataset, measured via the preference metric, fails to reveal this advantage: CMT shows little change, and Swin shows reduced shape preference. \textbf{Which drives performance?
-Shape or texture?} Recent studies \cite{oliveira2023connecting, aygun2024enhancing, gavrikov2024can, lonnqvist2025contour} using \cue benchmark have yielded conflicting conclusions about whether shape preference is more beneficial for in-domain performance.
-Specifically, as shown in \Fref{fig:figure8}a, when the CNN architecture is fixed, and only the training strategy varies, higher texture preference is associated with better accuracy, consistent with \cite{gavrikov2024can}.
-Conversely, when the training strategy is fixed, and the architecture varies, the opposite trend emerges: models with stronger shape preference perform better (\Fref{fig:figure8}b), in line with \cite{oliveira2023connecting, aygun2024enhancing, lonnqvist2025contour}.
+Recent studies~\cite{oliveira2023connecting, aygun2024enhancing, gavrikov2024can, lonnqvist2025contour} using \cue benchmark have yielded conflicting conclusions about whether shape preference is more beneficial for in-domain performance.
+Specifically, as shown in \cref{fig:figure8}a, when the CNN architecture is fixed and only the training strategy varies, higher texture preference is associated with better accuracy, consistent with~\cite{gavrikov2024can}.
+Conversely, when the training strategy is fixed and the architecture varies, the opposite trend emerges: models with stronger shape preference perform better (\cref{fig:figure8}b), in line with~\cite{oliveira2023connecting, aygun2024enhancing, lonnqvist2025contour}.
 These contradictory findings within the \cue framework undermine a coherent understanding of preference and call into question whether the benchmark faithfully reflects its intended premise.
-In contrast, our dataset and preference metric provide consistent results across all setups (\Fref{fig:figure8}c and \Fref{fig:figure8}d), reliably identifying shape preference as a more important performance contributor.
+In contrast, our dataset and preference metric provide consistent results across all setups (\cref{fig:figure8}c and \cref{fig:figure8}d), reliably identifying shape preference as a more important performance contributor.
 This consistency demonstrates that our benchmark not only accurately captures the intended insight of \cue but also enables a more reliable evaluation of model preference.